Can You Have Protected Sex While Being Treated For Trichomoniasis?

 Trichomoniasis can be spread through nonsexual contact, such as sharing food or drinks, kissing, hugging and holding hands.
 It also can be spread through anal or vaginal sex.
 You can get trich again even after being treated for it, so use protection during all sex and avoid unprotected sexual contact until you are fully clear of the infection.

-Zobacz też: Can You Have Sex With Chlamydia?
+Zobacz też: How to Have Sex by Yourself

 Even after being treated for trichomoniasis, you can still get the infection again and spread it to your sexual partners.
 About 1 in 5 people who have trichomoniasis get reinfected within 3 months of receiving treatment.
 To prevent this, you and your sexual partners should all be treated for trichomoniasis at the same time.
 Then, you and your sexual partners should wait until you are both completely cleared of the infection before having sex (oral, anal or vaginal).